kiwicloudninja/samule/README.md

 ## Introduction

-Provides seamless single click AWS CLI authentication from Chrome using Google Federation SAML tokens in the background.
+This Chrome extesion provides seamless single click AWS CLI authentication from Chrome using Google Federation SAML tokens in the background.

 ## Getting started